-Kenneth Johnson 2205 Burleigh St Apt 109 Finher

-Increasing Pheasant Limits (605-66)-5500

-Phone # To: From Subject Increasing Pheasant Limits July 22, 2020 Date Kaising Pheasant limits from 3 Birds to 4 Birds and lengthing the Season is not a good idea- Just BS.)
-It is all about MONEY not about the birds.
-You Could Care less about the Pheasants.
-I den a Treterel Spartsmen all the time, they their the Same Way The aut of State Handers numbers was Lower loost year you you are trying to get Them loach to South Wakota it is all about the almighty DOILAR.
-Maybe the Season Should be Closed fair 1 year to benild the Pheasant population up.
+SV Hame Lul & Parks To: Kenneth Johnson 2205 Burleigh St Apt 109 Finher Increasing Pheasant Limits (605-66)-5500 July 22, 2020 From Increasing Pheasant Limits July 22, 2020 Subject Date Kaising Pheasant limits from 3 Birds to 4 Birds and lengthing the Season is not a good idea- Just BS.)
+St is all about MONEY not about the birds.
+Your Could Care less about the Pheasants.
+I can a retired farmer who has been around the lainds all my Spartsmen all the time, they thenh the Same Way The aut of State Hanlers numbers was Lower loost year you you are trying to get Them loack to South Wakota it is all about the almighty DOILAR.
+Maybe the Season Should be Closed fair 1 year to beauth the Pheasant population up.
 I trapped the fredator bounty program for tails, I do believe That program has holped.
 Maybe try lefting Lederal Law that Protects the HAWKS you see hawks everytime you take a drine in the country.
 The howohs are hierting the bird population.
 We can not built rep the pleasant papulation by falling more bards Kennoth D. Johnson